w3f/polkadot-wiki/docs/learn/learn-xcm.md

 XCM cannot actually send messages between systems.
 It is a format for how message transfer should be performed, similar to how RESTful services use REST as an architectural style of development.

-Similar to UDP, out of the box XCM is a "fire and forget" model.
-Unless, there is a seperate XCM message designed to be a response message which can be sent from the recipient to the sender.
+Similar to UDP, out of the box XCM is a "fire and forget" model, unless there is a seperate XCM message designed to be a response message which can be sent from the recipient to the sender.
 Any kind of error handling should also be done on the recipient side.